kdails/Karas_site/README.md

 Hi this is my website repo.
+Powered by tachyons.io CSS.
 I host on github because it's super simple.
-If you're an ex-UMSI student and want information on free hosting and where to grab a cheap domain — I'm your girl!
-Send me an email :)
+If you're an ex-UMSI student and need help with your portfolio, let me know.